usabilla/usabilla-u4a-ios-swift-sdk/PublicReadme.md

 # Usabilla for Apps - iOS SDK
 Usabilla for Apps allows you to collect feedback from your users with great ease and flexibility.

-The new Usabilla SDK Version 4 comes with two major advancements:
+In Usabilla SDK Version 4 there is two major advancements:
 1. Introduces the new feature [Actively targeted surveys](#campaigns) (referred as **Campaigns** in this document).
 2. More stabilized [Passive feedback forms](#passive-feedback).